jaskaransarkaria/learn-terraform/README.md

 ## Useful commands

+Before running these commands it is _important_ to update the `locals.tf` file to point to your stack and make sure you have exported the relevant AWS credentials in your terminal.

 - terraform fmt -write=true **format your terraform code, use this if it is failing the lint step**
 - terraform validate **validate that you have valid terraform**
 - terraform plan **preview what infrastructure changes will be applied**